 4. A Freestanding Vanity

 Right now we have a pedestal sink, and I despise it.
 Talk about a waste of space!
 There is such a need for quality storage solutions when you have a small space like a powder room, and I would love to have a small freestanding vanity replace our pedestal.
 In the above powder room, this bathroom vanity provides a beautiful contrast piece: gorgeous dark wood with ivory counters and lovely brushed silver hardware.
 So sophisticated!

 I absolutely adore dark wall colors.
 If done in the right space and in the right shade, they can really make for a dramatic statement in a room.
 Since we plan on doing a white chair rail with white bead board below in our powder room, I would love to paint the top of the walls a dramatic color like dark or charcoal.
 As you can see in the photo above, it really makes for a breathtaking contrast.

 Yes, brass hardware has been all the latest rage in the Pinterest-osphere.
 But it is crazy popular for a reason: there is something about brass that just adds an air of sophistication to any room.
-In the above room, the brass hardware on the sink is echoed in the beautiful mirror, light fixture, towel rack, and accessories on the counter.
-What a perfect vignette!
+Pair it with a sleek concrete sink, and there you have it – the epitome of luxury.

 I once read that towels and linens should always be white.
 They are easy to bleach when they become discolored, and they allow the rest of your design to pop.
 I strongly adhere to this guidance, and have made only one exception to it so far in our house (in our master bathroom).
 In a small powder room though, too many details can be confusing to the eye, therefore, I will definitely be sticking with classic, crisp white towels.